MattB859/MS3-Book-Hub/README.md

 ## User Experience (UX)

--   ### User stories
+### User stories

 -   ### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what book hub has to offer.
+    - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what book hub has to offer.
-        2. As a First Time Visitor, I want to easily navigate throught the site to   find information.
+     - As a First Time Visitor, I want to easily navigate throught the site to find information.
+     As a First Time Visitor, I want the site to be responsive on all devices
-        3. As a First Time Visitor, I want the registration process to be simple and straight forward.
+    - As a First Time Visitor, I want the registration process to be simple and straight forward.
-        4. As a First Time Visitor, I want to purchase books using links provided.
+    - As a First Time Visitor, I want to purchase books using links provided.
-        5. As a First Time Visitor, I want to read and add my reviews.
+    - As a First Time Visitor, I want to read and add my reviews.

 -   ### Returning Visitor Goals

-        1. As a Returning Visitor, I want to log in and see my reviews.
+    - As a Returning Visitor, I want to log in and see my reviews.
-        2. As a Returning Visitor, I want to see if there are any newly added books to review.
+    - As a Returning Visitor, I want to see if there are any newly added books to review.
-        3. As a Returning Visitor, I want to be able to edit and delete my reviews.
+     - As a Returning Visitor, I want to be able to edit and delete my reviews.
-        4. As a Returning Visitor, I want to log in and see my reviews.
+     - As a Returning Visitor, I want to log in and see my reviews.
-        5. As a Returning Visitor, I want to be updated about the lastest books.
+     - As a Returning Visitor, I want to be updated about the lastest books.

 -   ### Frequent User Goals

-        1. As a Frequent User, I want to log into my profile to read all of the lastest reviews from the bookhub community.
+    - As a Frequent User, I want to log into my profile to read all of the lastest reviews from the bookhub community.
-        2. As a Frequent User, I want to add new reviews on the lastest books.
+    - As a Frequent User, I want to add new reviews on the lastest books.
-        3. As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
+     - As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
-        4. As a Frequent User, I want edit or delete my reviews.
+     - As a Frequent User, I want to be able to edit and delete my reviews.

-## Site Owner Goals
+### Site Owner Goals

 -   To Earn money on each book purchased via an affiliate link from the website.